Back to home

 api_key: ${{ secrets.CODECRITIC_API_KEY }}

-When you open or update a pull request, the action will run and post the review as a comment.
-Key inputs you can customize:
+When you open or update a pull request, the workflow runs and can post the review as a comment.
+Common inputs:

 • api_url - API endpoint (default: https://api.code-critic.com)

-• wait_for_completion - Wait for review to finish (default: true)
+• wait_for_completion - Wait for the review to finish (default: true)

-• post_comment - Post results as PR comment (default: true)
+• post_comment - Post results as a PR comment (default: true)

-• Pay-per-use: Purchase additional credits when you exceed your plan limit.
-Enable this in Settings.
+• Pay-per-use: Extra credits when you exceed plan limits, where enabled in Settings.

-• Billing: Manage your subscription and payment methods on the Billing page.
+• Billing: Subscription and payment methods on the Billing page.

 6. Settings

-• View or regenerate your API key for GitHub Action and API access.
+• View or regenerate your API key (Action and API access).

 • Manage notification preferences.